 Brief

-Jones (1869-1933) was an internatioanally acclaimed soprano opera singer who notes were said to be as clear as a mockingbird’s with perfect annunciation.
+Jones (1869-1933) was an internationally acclaimed soprano opera singer who notes were said to be as clear as a mockingbird’s with perfect annunciation.
 Her remarkable abilities led her to perform at the White House for four U.S. Presidents: Harrison, McKinley, Cleveland, and Roosevelt.
 Jones toured extensively across Europe, the West Indies, South America, Australia, India, and southern Africa, performing for notable figures including Albert Edward, the Prince of Wales and future King Edward VII of England, and Emperor Wilhelm II of Germany.
-(INLCUDE THE hatian leader and other african leader who gave her her medals.)

-In June 1892, Jones became the FIRST African American to sing at the Music Hall in New York (renamed Carnegie Hall the following year).
-She performed at the smaller hall in 1892 and the main hall in 1893 - Per Carnegie website.
-She preferred to be called Madame Jones, although dubbed the "Black Patti after famous Italian opera singer Adelina Patti, this comparison proved to be a double-edged sword - while it acknowledged her exceptional talent, it also highlighted the racial barriers of her era.
+In June 1892, Jones became the first Black person to sing at the Music Hall in New York (renamed Carnegie Hall the following year).
+Though she preferred to be called Madame Jones, she was dubbed the "Black Patti" after famous Italian opera singer Adelina Patti.
+This comparison proved to be a double-edged sword - while it acknowledged her exceptional talent, it also highlighted the racial barriers of her era.

-In 1896, she founded the Black Patti Troubadours (later renamed the Black Patti Musical Comedy Company), a theatrical troupe that combined opera, popular music, and comedy.
+In 1896, seeking greater artistic and financial control over her career, she founded the Black Patti Troubadours (later renamed the Black Patti Musical Comedy Company), a theatrical troupe that combined opera, popular music, and comedy.
 The company provided crucial opportunities for African American performers during an era of limited prospects, touring successfully for nearly two decades and becoming one of the most popular and long-running African American theater companies of its time.

 Attributions